-It had been two years now since they had been tized to the many thousands of former and missing active in the Seventh-day Adventist Church.
+It had been two years now since they had been active in the Seventh-day Adventist Church.
 Their lives had begun to change, and church attendance became less important to them.
 Once or twice a month was just fine.
 But gradually even that level of church attendance seemed too much.
 Soon it dwindled to none.